astavonin/presentations/active_objects/presentation.md

 }
 ```
 where:
-    - `req.cmd` is command type
+- `req.cmd` is command type.
-    - `req.out` is outcoming channel (a way to tell caller result)
+- `req.out` is outcoming channel (the way to tell caller result).
-- fast command `genNum` should be executed "in place"
+- fast command `genNum` should be executed "in place".
-- we need special handling for slow command `runCmd`
+- we need special handling for slow command `runCmd`.

 ---
-# Processing a request 2/3
+# Requests processing 2/3
 ### Slow commands

 ```go